 I did my Ph.D. at the University of Hanover under the supervision of Prof. Jörg Hähner and Prof. Monika Sester.
 I started in August 2007 and submitted my thesis in July 2010.
 It took about three years of work to complete the Ph.D., which is not too bad for a 100% research program (only a minimum of lecturing was required).

-People often ask me how to become a data scientist.
+People often ask me how to become a machine learning engineer.
 The Ph.D. was my way of doing that.
 By starting a Ph.D. in systems engineering, I knew that I would have the opportunity to work on interesting problems.
 The Ph.D. opened me a door to a fascinating job market due to the boom in engineering complex data-driven systems, which wasn’t something I expected.
 All I was hoping to achieve was being qualified to work on more interesting stuff than plain software engineers.

 Broadly speaking, the topics of the Ph.D. were in the areas of real-time configuration of active cameras.
 Although seeming to have not much in common with big data analytics, active cameras implement the map/reduce paradigm by pre-processing vast amounts of image data locally to send only abstract information.
 Furthermore, they have to analyze jointly (a distributed reduce step) which targets to observe and predict their optimal positions, which is very similar to methods used for predictive analytics for real-time processing.
-Additionally, computer vision is full of statistics.
-I’m planning to eventually document my research journey and point out further similarities between both topics through a series of posts.
+Based on the algorithm I developed in my Ph.D. you could build a distributed cross-brand RoboTaxi system.

 The title of my thesis is "Dynamic reconfiguration algorithms for Active Camera Networks".
 The short, human-friendly abstract is: